bblack16/bblib-ruby/README.md

 #=> {:value=>5, :array=>[6, 7], :hash=>{:a=>1, :b_hash=>{:c=>9, :d=>10, :y=>10}, :z=>nil}}
 ```

-A **!** version of _deep_merge_ is also available to modify the hash in place rather than returning a new hash.
+A ! version of _deep_merge_ is also available to modify the hash in place rather than returning a new hash.

 #### Keys To Sym

 Convert all keys within a hash (including nested keys) to symbols.
 This is useful after parsing json if you prefer to work with symbols rather than strings.
-An inplace (**!**) version of the method is also available.
+An in-place (**!**) version of the method is also available.

 ```ruby
 h = {"author" => "Tom Clancy", "books" => ["Rainbow Six", "The Hunt for Red October"]}
 h.keys_to_sym
 #=> {:author=>"Tom Clancy", :books=>["Rainbow Six", "The Hunt for Red October"]}
 ```

+_Note: This is similar to what Rails provides, except it even converts keys within nested hashes or nested arrays that contain nested hashes._

+#### Keys To Str

+The same as keys to sym, but it converts keys to strings rather than symbols.

 #### Reverse